 CMSD currently sponsors 11 charter schools.
 Nine of these are part of the Breakthrough Schools Network.
 CMSD also sponsors Stonebrook Montessori and Promise Academy, a dropout recovery school.

 Thank you for your interest in charter school sponsorship with CMSD.

 We have a rigorous application process based upon principles and standards developed by the National Association of Charter School Authorizers.
-All charter schools sponsored by the CMSD are considered partners with CMSD and thus qualify for a portion of the partnering charter school amount from the tax distribution attributable to Issue 107 received by the school district.
+All charter schools sponsored by CMSD are considered partners with CMSD and thus qualify for a portion of levy funds that the District shares with charter schools.

 The CMSD application for the 2017-18 cycle can be found below.
 If you have any questions, please contact Stephanie Klupinski (Stephanie.Klupinski@clevelandmetroschools.org).